-- for loss to property that you own or that is under your control - arising from: - any business, profession, or employment - the ownership, possession or use of any mechanically propelled vehicle, trailer, aircraft, or boat - the ownership and/or possession of any animals, other than domestic pets. - where any exclusion in the 'Exclusions things we don't cover' section applies (see pages 17 to 22).
+- for loss to property that you own or that is under your control - arising from: - any business, profession, or employment, except where cover is provided under 'Landlord's liability' above - the ownership, possession or use of any mechanically propelled vehicle, trailer, aircraft, or boat - the ownership and/or possession of any animals, other than domestic pets. - where any exclusion in the 'Exclusions things we don't cover' section applies (see pages 17 to 23).